 Most residential zones in the City of San Fernando establish a range of allowable density, expressed as dwelling units per acre (du/ac).
 To calculate realistic capacity assumptions for each site, a typical density achieving 75 percent of maximum du/ac was assumed.
-This density was assumed as it was the average buildout percentage based on a review of similar projects over the past five years within the City and surrounding areas.
+This density was assumed as it was the average buildout percentage based on a review of similar projects over the past five years from in process, approved, entitled, and/or permitted projects within the City and surrounding areas.
 A list of these projects is provided under Development Trends in the Suitability of Non-Vacant and Underutilized Sites discussion.